iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 </div>

 <div class="caption mt-3">
-  These diagrams and their descriptions summarize the four main phases of MCTS: Selection, Expansion, Simulation, and Backpropagation.
+  These diagrams and their descriptions outline the four main phases of MCTS: Selection, Expansion, Simulation, and Backpropagation.
 Diagrams adapted from Wikipedia<d-cite key="wiki:mcts"></d-cite>.
 </div>

 MCTS is an **anytime** algorithm, meaning it can be stopped at any point during its execution and still return the best decision found up to that point.
 This is particularly useful when dealing with problems where the state space is too large to be fully explored.
 In practical applications, MCTS operates within a computational budget, which could be defined by a fixed number of iterations or a set amount of time.